SLELO PRISM

 • Volunteer with local environmentally-based organizations in your community.

 • Tree Health.
-If your community has a tree committee or a group of people who help maintain the health of trees, offer to help.
+If your community has a tree committee or a group of people responsible for maintaining the health of trees, consider offering to help.

-• Don’t compost invasive plants (Ex: Japanese knotweed, garlic mustard, wild parsnip).
+• Don’t compost invasive plants (Ex: Invasive knotweed, garlic mustard, wild parsnip).

 • Grow plants native to your region.